GoogleContainerTools/kpt-functions-catalog/functions/go/render-helm-chart/README.md

 contain templates, CRDs, values, and metadata.

-This function renders charts by using the [helm template command], so that helm charts can be inflated without needing to install the helm binary directly.
+This function renders charts by using the [helm template command], so that helm charts can be rendered without needing to install the helm binary directly.

 You can learn more about helm [here][helm] and more about helm